Pretro/gymstore/README.md

 * Designed with HTML5, CSS, Python3, JavaScript, Bootstrap, and Django.

-* Register members page where users can register.
+* Register members page and login page.

-* Login page where only register users can have access to.

 * The use of stripe as a payment method for purchases.